jamesengleback/P450_Assay_Development/PlateSelection/README.md

 Looking at this, I can see that centrifugation appears to make a difference.
 When I was doing the readings I noticed more bubbles in the High protein conc wells, maybe it's a viscosity thing.
 These bubble might be a serious problem in terms of anomalies, so I'll be spinning all my plates from now on.
 Maybe for longer than 3 mins too.
 It looks like some plates are more anomaly-prone than others, so I'll look into that.

 Interesting how the Centrifugation change the limit of this scattering function.
 Maybe bubbles play a big role.
+The 36640 plate (mis-type of 3640) is a non-treated plate so is pobably the cheapest of the bunch.
+It might be wise to work with this from now on, becuase it looks fine.
+The 3770bc test is strange, it looks like I put the plate in the wrong way around.
+If that's the case, then maybe the polystyrene itself is absorbing weird.
+I really should have done some blanks.

+#### Discussion
+* Decided not to try to fit a scattering curve to these traces becasue they all look like the follow similar curves.
+* Bubbles are an issue and from now on I will spin my plates for at least 3 mins at 3,000 rpm or as fast as I can.
+* Maybe the 'scattering' isn't actually scattering but plate material absorbance.
+I'd know if I had bothered wih blanks.
+Will have to do those next time
+* The plate typle doesn't seem to mak much of a diffrence, which is cool because I can use the cheapest ones (Corning 3640 polystyrene untreates) 🤙🤙